tonethar/IGME-330-Master/notes/HW-ajax-1.md

 <hr>

 - Note that because XHR is loading a local file, this and the other examples will have to be run off a web server rather than from your computer's hard drive (e.g. banjo.rit.edu or VSCode's liveserver etc)
-- Test everything - you should see a log to the console showing that the file was successfully loaded
+- Test it by reloading the page and clicking the button - you should see a log to the console showing that the file was successfully loaded
 - Try breaking the code by changing the <code>pet-names.txt</code> file name - note that XHR's `onerror` handler was not triggered, and that `XHR` reported that it successfully downloaded the file:
   - this is because the web server's "404 file not found" page WAS successfully loaded
   - this behavior will lead to problems in our later versions of this simple app, and we'll need to write "guard code" to always be sure that we downloaded the correct file, and not merely the web server's error page